 from Moscow - and found ways to unscrew phone sockets and link

 straight to the wires.
-He was hugely generous to colleagues, including
+He was hugely generous to colleagues,

 the new corps of young Russian journalists who had to learn how to